SachiraSujantha98/tic-tac-toe-java17-cli/README.md

  - The game ends when a player wins or when there are no empty cells left (resulting in a draw).

  Starting the Game:
+ - Download and run the executable file or
  - Run the Main class to start the game.

  Board Representation: